 Compensatory skills are those skills needed by students who are blind or visually impaired to access all areas of the core curriculum.
 This includes concept development, spatial understanding, study and organizational skills, speaking & listening skills, and adaptations needed to access the core curriculum (braille, large print, regular print with low vision devices, recordings).

 Sensory efficiency skills include using one’s remaining senses (vision, auditory, olfactory, and tactile) to function more efficiently and effectively (e.g. use of environmental cues, non-optical tools, optical low vision devices, etc.)

-Orientation and Mobility pertains to the student’s ability to move safely and efficiently throughout the environment.
-Skills include body and spatial awareness, independent travel, use of long cane, protective techniques, cardinal directions, mental mapping, etc.
+Orientation and Mobility pertain to the student’s ability to move safely and efficiently throughout the environment.
+Skills include body and spatial awareness, independent travel, use of a long cane, protective techniques, cardinal directions, mental mapping, etc.

 Social interaction skills include socially appropriate behavior such as facial expressions, body language, eye contact, etc. which are primarily learned by watching others.
 These may need to be taught to students with visual impairments because they may be unable to casually observe how people interact and socialize with one another.

 Recreation and leisure skills include the development of life-long skills beyond team sports (e.g. play, recreational reading, athletics, hobbies, etc.).

 Career education provides the student with a visual impairment includes the basic knowledge of the world of work, the transition from school to post-secondary options and also addresses the vocational skills students need to perform jobs and keep employment.